Departamento-de-Engenharia-Informatica/lei-24-s2-1dl-g121/docs/sprintC/us020/03.design/Readme.md

-# US006 - Register a vehicle.
+# US020 - As a Green Space Manager (GSM), I want to register a green space (garden, medium-sized park or large-sized park) and its respective area.

 ## 3. Design - User Story Realization